 3 year onsite warranty with Accidental Damage Protection (ADP)

-As part of the College’s License agreement, students are able to access the full offline installation of Office365.
+As part of the College’s License agreement, students are able to access the full offline installation of Office365 and Adobe Creative Cloud suite.
 To install MS Office onto your BYOD device, please follow the instructions contained in the following document:

 Depending on your knowledge, purchasing a laptop can be a daunting process.
 To assist parents in making an informed decision, we have worked with some suppliers to provide a shortlist of devices across a variety of price points that address the recommended specifications.
 Please note that there is no obligation to purchase devices from these providers.